ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_bock24acp.rst

 .. figure::  /recipes/figures/bock24acp/zonal_diff_clt_ssp585.png
    :align:   center

-   Each labelled subfigure contains two panels, namely the upper panels and lower panels.
-Upper panels show the zonally averaged group means of (a) total cloud fraction, (b) liquid water path, (c) ice water path, and (d) net, (e) shortwave, and (f) longwave cloud radiative effect from historical simulations (solid lines) and RCP8.5/SSP5-8.5 scenarios (dashed lines) for the three different ECS groups.
+   The upper panel show the zonally averaged group means of total cloud fraction from historical simulations (solid lines) and RCP8.5/SSP5-8.5 scenarios (dashed lines) for the three different ECS groups.
-   The reference dataset CERES–EBAF Ed4.2 is shown as solid black lines in panels (d)–(f).
    Lower panels show the corresponding relative differences of all zonally averaged group means between the RCP8.5/SSP5-8.5 scenarios and the corresponding historical simulations.
-Shading indicates the 5 % and 95 % quantiles of the single model results (Fig. 6).
+Shading indicates the 5 % and 95 % quantiles of the single model results (Fig. 6a).

 .. _fig_bock24acp_3:
 .. figure::  /recipes/figures/bock24acp/boxplot_ssp585_south_oc.png